microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/Update-MgEntitlementManagementAssignmentRequest.md

       - `[PrincipalName <String>]`: The principal name, if known, of the subject.
       - `[SubjectType <String>]`: accessPackageSubjectType
   - `[CompletedDateTime <DateTime?>]`: The date of the end of processing, either successful or failure, of a request.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
+Supports $filter.
   - `[RequestType <String>]`: accessPackageRequestType
-  - `[Requestor <IMicrosoftGraphAccessPackageSubject1>]`: accessPackageSubject
+  - `[Requestor <IMicrosoftGraphAccessPackageSubject>]`: accessPackageSubject
   - `[Schedule <IMicrosoftGraphEntitlementManagementSchedule>]`: entitlementManagementSchedule
   - `[State <String>]`: accessPackageRequestState
   - `[Status <String>]`: More information on the request processing status.
 Read-only.